-- In the Chugach National Forest portion of the Prince William Sound Area you must possess a Federal subsistence fishing permit to take salmon, trout, whitefish, Grayling, Dolly Varden, or char.
-Permits are available from the Cordova Ranger District. - ♦ Salmon harvest is not allowed in Eyak Lake and its tributaries, Copper River and its tributaries, and Eyak River upstream from the Copper River Highway bridge. - ♦ You must record on your subsistence permit the number of subsistence fish taken.
-You must record all harvested fish prior to leaving the fishing site, and return the permit by the due date marked on the permit. - ♦ You must remove both lobes of the caudal (tail) fin from subsistence-caught salmon before leaving the fishing site. - ♦ You may take salmon by rod and reel, dip net, spear, and gaff year round, except as specified in the freshwater streams section on page 74.
+- ♦ In the Chugach National Forest portion of the Prince William Sound Area and the Lower Copper River Area you must possess a Federal subsistence fishing permit to take salmon, trout, whitefish, Grayling, Dolly Varden, or char.
+Permits are available from the Cordova Ranger District. - ♦ Salmon harvest is not allowed in Eyak Lake and its tributaries, Copper River and its tributaries, outside the Lower Copper River Area, and Eyak River upstream from the Copper River Highway bridge. - ♦ You must record on your subsistence permit the number of subsistence fish taken.
+You must record all harvested fish prior to leaving the fishing site, and return the permit by the due date marked on the permit. - ♦ Salmon harvested from the Lower Copper River Area must also be reported to fisheries managers within 48 hours of harvest, in accordance with the conditions of the permit. - ♦ You must remove both lobes of the caudal (tail) fin from subsistence-caught salmon before leaving the fishing site.

+- ♦ You may take salmon by rod and reel, dip net, spear, and gaff year round, except as specified in the freshwater streams section on page 75, and in the Lower Copper River Area where you may only take salmon by rod and reel and dip net from June 1 to September 30. - Dipnetting from a boat is not allowed in the Lower Copper River Area.